orchardpark/freman/backend/Readme.md

 ### Logged items
 GET `/loggedtime`

 Returns a json object of the logged items.
+The items are organized by application.

 POST `/logtime`